swadeley/pulp_installer/docs/index.md

 The server must have the command `sudo` installed.
 (If you are using an alternative [become method](https://docs.ansible.com/ansible/latest/user_guide/become.html), sudo is not needed.)

-The server cannot provide any other HTTP (port 80, 443) service on the same hostname as Pulp's API.
+The server cannot provide any other HTTP service (port 80, 443) on the same host name as Pulp's API.
 The only exception is Pulp 2.
-The REST APIs for Pulp 2 and Pulp 3 can be served on the same hostname as long as the `apache` webserver is deployed for both.
+The REST APIs for Pulp 2 and Pulp 3 can be served on the same host name as long as the `apache` webserver is deployed for both.

 NOTE: These server requirements assume you are deploying Pulp to a single server.
 If you are deploying it